Airtightness and Ventilation for Old London Houses in Plain English

 Breathable materials like wood fibre, cork and calcium silicate allow moisture to pass through slowly and safely.
 Airtightness ensures this moisture does not hitch a ride on leaky warm air and condense in the wrong place.

-When both qualities align, the building performs well and stays dry.
+When both qualities align, the building is far more likely to perform well and remain dry over time.

 Ventilation: the other half of the equation